donovanh/donovanh.github.com/_posts/2017-07-27-eating-better.markdown

 Basically each day I try to make sure I'm getting enough nutrient-rich carbs (veg), slow burning carbs (oats) and about 30% of my food being protein.
 Having targets like this means I tend to shop better and see less need to buy snacks and processed food as it doesn't have what I need.

+### Make it sustainable!

+One thing I've tried to avoid is feeling like I'm depriving myself.
+I love baking, whether it's crumbles, cookies, brownies or cakes, and I eat "unhealthy" foods when I want to.
+Having said that, I always track them on myFitnessPal.
+If I find I've gone over my target one day, I'll make a point of staying under it for a few days to make up the difference.
+Or I might eat light during the day knowing I'm going out for a special meal that night.

+What I don't do is cheat days.
+I might do "cheat" meals where I just eat 2,000 calories of carbs, but if I did that all day it would be too much.
+It's more important to eat well most of the time and enjoy what you like, rather than torture yourself in a diet.
+That just leads fo giving up.
+Make changes with the aim of them becoming your new normal.

 ## Building muscle

 The second part to getting healthy has been to work out a decent training plan.
 This has evolved a lot since last year when I joined a gym, and I'm now in a very different place to where I started, but in the next post I'll go into more detail about how this has progressed and what I hope to achieve.